lrahbek/advanced_cognitive_neuroscience24/assignment4/README.md

 # Assignment 4
-Folder for assignment 4 in Advanced Cognitive Neuroscience

-The folder contains two sub-folders:
+Folder for assignment 4.
+It contains two sub-folders:

 - ```src/```: